N.S. gunman's replica patrol car had something that slain RCMP constable's car didn't | CBC News

 "As far as I know, there are no police cars in Colchester County with push bars," Gregory told CBC News.

 Nearby Truro Police are located 43 kilometres east of Portapique.
-Chief David MacNeil told CBC News that his department was not informed during the incident that Wortman's replica car had a push bar.
+Chief David MacNeil told CBC News that his department was not informed during the rampage that Wortman's replica car had a push bar.

 MacNeil says push bars on patrol cars are uncommon in the province.

-Note: EDITOR's NOTE: This story has been changed from the original version.
-When it was published, the story cited a traffic safety expert who said the push bar would have given the gunman a "massive advantage" and likely made a critical difference in the head-on collision with the vehicle of RCMP Const.
-Heidi Stevenson.
-CBC has since spoken to other collision experts who dispute this, and they are now included in the story.